I’m a ninth generation American homosexual.

 I recognized a question masked in those words.

-My mom and I were always close.
-She was a role model for the independent spirit I became, a mentor of uncommon good sense.
+Mom and I were always close.
+She was a role model for the independent spirit I became, a mentor of uncommon good sense, and a show of courage in the face of futility.
 But there are things I’d never confided — mostly because they all occurred to me in retrospect, long after I’d missed the meaning of the stone thrown.

-I had just turned 15, fresh from being voted the wittiest girl in my class and slated to become editor of the school paper, a forensics champion, thespian, and most photographed person in my senior yearbook.
+I recall I’d just turned 15, fresh from being voted the wittiest girl in my class and slated to become editor of the school paper, a forensics champion, pantomimist, and finally, most photographed face in my senior yearbook.
 Plus, some considered me cute to boot.

-And yet, I was never a team player.
-I rarely attended sports events.
+Yet I was never a team player.
+I rarely attended school events.
 I avoided pep rallies.
-I didn’t spend spare time with classmates.
-I resisted temptation and defied intimidation.
-I refused to follow the crowd.
-And I simply did not date.
+I didn’t spend after-hours with classmates.
+I resisted temptation and defied intimidation, refusing to follow the crowd.
+And I simply didn’t date.

+It’s not that I lacked opportunity.
+Indeed, my primary pals were male.
+But I was careful to keep boys at bay, preferring platonic relationships restricted to school hours or clustered occasions.
 Because my mind wasn’t functioning in the immediate present back then.
-It was clouded with illusions of running off to Greenwich Village to live as a Bohemian poetess and consumer underachiever.
+It was clouded with illusions of running off to New York’s West Village to live as a Bohemian poetess and consumer underachiever.

-Then one afternoon while stopping to pick up books for history class, I noticed a word scrawled sideways down my hallway locker with letters the length and width of the door: Q-U-E-E-R.
+One afternoon while stopping to pick up books for history class, I noticed a word scrawled sideways down my hallway locker, with letters the six-foot length and one-foot width of the door: Q-U-E-E-R.

-Then I glanced toward the far end of the hall.
-There stood my best friend in the company of girls belonging to the most popular class clique.
-They’d been watching me.
+Then I glanced toward the far end of the hall where my best friend stood in the company of girls belonging to the most popular class clique.
+They seemed insidious standing there, watching me.
 Watching as I approached my locker.
 Watching as I read the message on the door.
 Watching while I prepared to leave.
-They seemed insidious standing there.

-But apparently, they knew — those cowards with pencils mightier than swords.
+Although, apparently, they knew — those cowards with ‘pencils’ mightier than swords.

 But I think about it more often now that she’s passed on and I’m getting older.
-How the heartsore hasn’t healed much in 340 years since the first of my ancestors sought freedom here from religious persecution.
-How men are still mauled and murdered and women are ridiculed and raped in righteous retribution for being gay.
+How the heartsore hasn’t healed much in the centuries since the first of my ancestors sought freedom here from religious persecution.
+How women are still raped and ridiculed, and men are still mauled and murdered in righteous retribution for being gay.

-What has changed is an emergence of people demonstrating compassion, acceptance, and moral courage — most of them parents, friends and relatives enlightened by genetic codes.
+What has changed is an emergence of people demonstrating enlightenment, compassion, acceptance, and moral courage — albeit most of them parents, friends, and relatives persuaded by science and genetic codes.